 After purchasing and listening to several books I decided I liked the service enough to sign up for their monthly membership plan.
 At the time I signed up they offered the first audiobook free, after which I pay $14.99 per month for 1 book credit, which lets me purchase almost any audiobook, rolls over from month to month, and doesn’t expire.
 Considering many long audiobooks are over $30 or $40, this is a great price and very close to that of Audible.
 I have found there are a very small number of books they can’t offer as part of their monthly membership because of publisher restrictions, but these they usually offer at discounted prices to make up for that.
 And in addition to the book a month I can also purchase any other book at a discount, currently 30% off.

-Libro.fm has apps you can load on your phone, or you can use most any other audio application to listen on your computer or device, if you prefer.
-Personally, I download the audio files, load them into iTunes on my computer, recategorize them as audiobooks (iTunes by default classifies them as music), and then load them into my phone to listen to using the Books app.
-I’ve also listened using audio applications on my computer.
+Libro.fm has an app you can load on your phone, or you can use most any other audio application to listen on your computer or device, if you prefer.
+Personally, I download the audio files (usually mp3 and sometimes m4b) and load them into the Books app on my computer and phone.
 But most folks will probably use the Libro.fm phone apps.

 Happy reading (or listening)!